rails/rails/guides/source/action_mailer_basics.md

 NOTE: Mail gem will automatically Base64 encode an attachment.
 If you want something different, you can encode your content and pass in the encoded content as well as the encoding in a `Hash` to the `attachments` method.
-If you specify an encoding, Mail gem not try to Base64 encode it.
+If you specify an encoding, Mail gem not try to Base64 encode the attachment.

 ### Making Inline Attachments

 Sometimes, you may want to send an attachment (e.g. image) inline, so it appears within the email body.

-First, you turn an attachment into an inline attachment by calling `#inline`:
+In order to do this, first, you turn an attachment into an inline attachment by calling `#inline`:

 ```ruby
 def welcome